Compare iPhone insurance quotes

 Your make and model

-Newer phones are likely to be more expensive to insure, so if you’ve got an iPhone X or XS you may end up paying a little more for cover than someone with an iPhone 7 or 8.
+Newer phones are likely to be more expensive to insure, so if you’ve got an iPhone SE or iPhone 11 you may end up paying a little more for cover than someone with an iPhone 7 or 8.

-The average price of insurance for an iPhone XS, according to MoneySuperMarket figures, was £107.27, but an iPhone 8 only averaged £93.48.
+The average price of insurance for an iPhone 11 Pro Max, according to MoneySuperMarket figures, was £113.11, but an iPhone 7 only averaged £68.11.

-The level of cover you take out will generally also affect the price of your iPhone insurance policy, however not always.
-While theft and loss cover both lead to an increase in the premium price, by £6 and £7 respectively, accidental damage didn’t, according to MoneySuperMarket data collected in October 2018.
+The level of cover you take out could also affect the price of your iPhone insurance policy.
+For example, adding theft and loss cover will likely increase the premium price.

 How often you pay